Long-range frustration in minimal vertex cover problem on random graphs: Model

+In this paper, we basically follow the concepts in \cite{Zhou-PRL-2005, Zhou-PRL-2012}, such as the classification of vertices based on MVC configurations, the notation of LRF, the distinction of type-I and type-II unfrozen vertices, and the definition of order parameter of LRF.
+As shown in sections \ref{sec:theory} and \ref{sec:result}, we will make a substantial correction to the theoretical framework of LRF in \cite{Zhou-PRL-2005, Zhou-PRL-2012}.
+For the self-consistency of the paper, we simply lay down an intuitive picture and core ideas of LRF from \cite{Zhou-PRL-2005, Zhou-PRL-2012}.

 As we mentioned, a MVC configuration on a graph $G = \{V, E\}$ can be denoted as $\vec{s} = \{s_i\}$ with $i \in V$ and $s_i \in \{0, 1\}$.
-For all the MVC configurations on $G$, there are simply three possibilities for the state of any vertex $i \in V$: $s_i = 0$ for all configurations; $s_i = 0$ for some (not all) configurations, while $s_i = 1$ for other configurations; and $s_i = 1$ for all configurations.
+For all the MVC configurations on $G$, there are simply three possibilities for the state of any vertex $i \in V$: $s_i = 0$ for all configurations; $s_i = 0$ for some (not all) configurations, while $s_i = 1$ for the other configurations; and $s_i = 1$ for all configurations.
 We define a coarse-grained state $C = \{0, \ast, 1\}$ for the above three possibilities, respectively.
 Correspondingly, we can classify all vertices into three categories: those frozen as being uncovered, those with an unfrozen state, and those frozen as being covered.
-In Fig. \ref{fig:model}, for a small graph we show all its MVC configurations and the categories of its vertices.

-We can see that, vertices with the three coarse-grained states contribute differently to the energy of MVCs.
-Any vertex with $C = 0$ does not contribute to the energy, and any vertex with $C = 1$ contribute to the energy by $1$.
-The case of vertices with $C = \ast$ is a little bit tricky as it contributes a number $\in (0, 1)$ to the energy.
-In some special cases, we can assign this number uniformly as $1/2$.
-We denote the relative sizes of vertices with coarse-grained states $\{0, \ast, 1\}$ as $\{R_0, R_{\ast}, R_1\}$, respectively.
+See figure \ref{fig:model} for an example.

+On a large graph, we denote the relative sizes of vertices with coarse-grained states $\{0, \ast, 1\}$ as $(R_0, R_{\ast}, R_1)$, respectively.
 We simply have

-It is easy to see that, a quantitative description of $\{R_0, R_{\ast}, R_1\}$ helps to characterize energy density and other ground-state properties of MVC problem.
+We can see that, vertices with the three coarse-grained states contribute to the energy of MVCs by $0$, a number $\in (0, 1)$, and $1$, respectively.
+A quantitative description of $(R_0, R_{\ast}, R_1)$ helps to characterize energy density and other ground-state properties of the MVC problem.